Things to Do in Annecy: Lakes, Mountains & Old Town Highlights

 If you’re spending any time in Switzerland, you’ll need type C or J. J has 3 round pins, which most power sockets are designed for, and type C will fit in these sockets.

-Annecy is in France, which uses the Euro.
+France uses the Euro.
 At the time of writing, 1 USD is 0.86 EUR.
 In Switzerland, you’ll need Swiss Francs.
-At the time of writing, 1 USD is 0.81 CHF.
+At the time of writing, 1 USD is 0.79 CHF.

 There are ATMs around Annecy and in Geneva Airport, and most places will accept card payments.
 We very rarely paid in cash and mostly used our Monzo accounts, as there are no fees.